TCO46/TheNeovim/main.md

 ### Linux

-Neovim exist in almost Linux distributions repositories due to its popularity so most likely you can install it using your distrubution's package manager.
+Neovim exist in almost Linux distributions repositories due to its popularity so most likely you can install it using your distribution's package manager.

 1. Arch (btw)